Community Benefit Tax Districts Senate #451

 James B. EldridgeMiddlesex and Worcester 3%

-Ryan C. FattmanWorcester and Norfolk 74%
+Ryan C. FattmanWorcester and Hampden 74%

 Paul R FeeneyBristol and Norfolk 3%